Daniela Droz: Acting career

 As the year 2000 came about, she performed the leading role, on the stage production: La Bella Durmiente (Sleeping Beauty), alongside Gladys Rodríguez, and Lou Briel, among others, and opposite leading man, Robert Avellanet, again at Santurce Performing Arts Center.

-In 2001, she played "Sandy" in Grease, the musical, performed in English at the Arena Pier 10 showspot, opposite leading man Charlie Masso.
+In 2001, she played "Sandy" in Grease, the musical, performed in English at the Arena Pier 10 show spot, opposite leading man Charlie Masso.

 In 2004, she portrayed 'Elena', the leading lady of the Puerto Rican musical play: El Bombón de Elena, (Helen's Sweet), at Santurce Performing Arts Center, alongside Choco Orta and Andy Montañez, among others.

 In 2006, she played opposite leading lady Karla Monroig in the Telemundo soap opera: Dueña y Señora.
 Her performance was acknowledged by the critics, as the villain of the telenovela.
 At the end of this year, she played "Sheila" in the well-received Puerto Rican production of the musical play A Chorus Line, staged at Caguas Performing Arts Center, alongside Marian Pabón & Braulio Castillo, hijo.